Free school meals

 • support under part six of the Immigration and Asylum Act 1999

-Your child may be entitled to a free school meal because of a benefit that they receive in their own right.
+Your child may also be entitled to a free school meal because of a benefit that they receive in their own right.

-Apply for free school meals if you live in Barnsley
+If you live in Barnsley

-Apply for free school meals if you live outside Barnsley
+If you live outside Barnsley

-If your Child is a Barnsley College student
+If your child is a Barnsley College student

-If your Child attends Barnsley College please see the financial support webpage on Barnsley College's website for help with Free School Meals
+If your child attends Barnsley College, please see the financial support webpage on Barnsley College's website for help with free school meals.

-What happens next?
+What happens next

+We aim to make a decision within seven days of you applying.
 We'll write to you to let you know our decision.
-We also let the school know that your child is entitled to a free school meal.
+We also let the school know if your child is entitled to a free school meal.

 What changes do I need to tell you about?